RudolfAchter/blockchain-stuff/docs/chia/nft/nft.md

 - Your public IP is also determined (i think it tests against a web service or so)
 - Tries to open a port via UPNP

-now the security settings on my rounter dont allow UPNP per default.
+now the security settings on my router dont allow UPNP per default.
 But instead of simply enabling UPNP i precisely open a port for this service

 i configured this snippet of `~/.ipfs/config`